Systematic Investigation of Acceptor Removal in HPK LGADs with Modified Gain Layers: Radiation effects in LGAD gain layers

 The LGAD gain layer lies between these two regimes.
 Its active acceptor concentration is typically of the order of $10^{16}\,\mathrm{cm^{-3}}$: much higher than that of the bulk, but not high enough for displacement-induced defect reactions to be negligible.
 For fluences relevant to the HL-LHC and beyond, the concentration of displacement-induced defects is typically estimated to be of the order of $10^{13}$--$10^{15}\,\mathrm{cm^{-3}}$, depending on the irradiation particle and the corresponding damage cross section.
 While this level is negligible compared with the dopant density in heavily doped electrodes, it is sufficiently large that a non-negligible fraction of the active acceptors in the LGAD gain layer can be deactivated through defect-mediated reactions.
 This intermediate doping regime is the key reason why LGADs are uniquely sensitive to acceptor removal, unlike either the low-doped bulk or the ultra-heavily doped electrode regions.

-At the microscopic level, acceptor removal is generally described as a defect-mediated deactivation of substitutional boron atoms in the gain layer.
+At the microscopic level, acceptor removal is generally described as a defect-mediated deactivation of boron atoms occupying regular silicon lattice sites (substitutional boron) in the gain layer.
 Irradiation creates primary displacement damage in the form of vacancies and silicon interstitials.
 The interstitial component can react with substitutional boron ($\mathrm{B_s}$), producing interstitial boron ($\mathrm{B_i}$), which is no longer an electrically active shallow acceptor in the same sense as $\mathrm{B_s}$.
 Subsequent reactions of $\mathrm{B_i}$ with impurities or other defects can form boron-related defect complexes.
-Among them, $\mathrm{B_iO_i}$ formed through a reaction with interstitial oxygen ($\mathrm{O_i}$) is one of the best-known examples, although it is not necessarily the only defect complex relevant to the evolution of the gain layer.
+Among them, $\mathrm{B_iO_i}$, formed through a reaction with interstitial oxygen ($\mathrm{O_i}$), is one of the best-known examples, although it is not necessarily the only defect complex relevant to the evolution of the gain layer.
 These reactions reduce the concentration of electrically active acceptors in the gain layer and thereby lower the local electric field~\cite{8331152}.

 Macroscopically, the resulting decrease of the active acceptor concentration is commonly parameterized by Eq.~(\ref{eq:acceptor_removal}).
 Although this description is phenomenological, the acceptor-removal coefficient $C_{\mathrm{A}}$ provides a practical and widely used figure of merit for comparing the radiation tolerance of different LGAD gain-layer designs and irradiation conditions.